nglinhbao/EU-AI-Act-Assessment/README.md

 ## Project Description

 This project evaluates AI systems to assess their compliance with the **EU AI Act**.
 The system follows a tree-based workflow, beginning with an **Initial Risk Assessment**.
-Depending on the results, it moves to **Level-Based Risk Assessment** or determines whether the AI system poses an **Unacceptable Risk**.
-The core components of the system include prompts designed for different phases of risk assessment and a fine-tuned LLaMA 2 model for generating responses.
+Based on the outcomes, it moves to **Level-Based Risk Assessment** or determines whether the AI system poses an **Unacceptable Risk**.
+The core components of the system include structured prompts designed for different phases of risk assessment and a fine-tuned **LLaMA 2** model to generate responses.

 ## Features
-- **AI Risk Categorization** based on EU AI Act principles.
+- **AI Risk Categorization** based on **EU AI Act** principles.
-- **LLaMA 2 (7B)** model integration for assessing and classifying risks.
+- **LLaMA 2 (7B)** model integration for automated risk assessments.
-- **Automated Workflow** for multi-step evaluation: Unacceptable risk detection, high-risk systems, and low-risk systems.
+- **CSV-driven prompt system** for systematic AI evaluation.
-- **CSV-driven prompt system** for systematic AI assessment.
+- **Multi-step automated workflow**: Initial risk, level-based assessment, and ongoing monitoring.

 ## Installation

 ### Prerequisites

 Ensure you have the following installed:
-- Python 3.8+
+- Python 3.8+.
-- Conda environment (optional but recommended)
+- Conda environment (optional but recommended).
-- Hugging Face Token (required to access the LLaMA 2 model)
+- Hugging Face API Token (required to access the LLaMA 2 model).

 ### Clone the Repository
 ```bash